emhart/10-simple-rules-data-storage/manuscript/manuscript.md

-complex issues at the intersection of data storage and privacy are rapidly evolving, and include storing changes against a reference genome to help with privacy and reduce overall data volumes [@Kahn2011; @wandelt2014trends], and/or bringing computation to data storage facilities instead of vice versa [@Gaye2014].
+complex issues at the intersection of data storage and privacy are rapidly evolving, and include storing changes against a reference genome to help with privacy and reduce overall data volumes [@Kahn2011;@wandelt2014trends], and/or bringing computation to data storage facilities instead of vice versa [@Gaye2014].
 Having a plan for privacy before data is acquired is important, because it can determine or limit how data will be stored.

-# Rule 9: Have a systematic backup scheme {-}
+# Rule 9: Have a Systematic Backup Scheme {-}

 Every storage medium can fail, and every failure can result in loss of data.
-Researchers should therefore back data up at all stages of the research process.
+Researchers should therefore back up data at all stages of the research process.
 Data stored on local computers or institutional servers during the collection and analysis phases of a project should be backed up to other locations to protect against data loss.
 No